VegetarianGluten FreeKetoQuick

 Close-up 45-degree angle shot of a hand pouring golden olive oil dressing from a small glass jar over a bowl of freshly chopped cucumbers, tomatoes, and red onion slices in a large white ceramic mixin

-The dressing is dead simple — olive oil, lemon juice, red wine vinegar, and oregano — but it's the combination that makes it sing.
-The double acidity from lemon and vinegar gives it that bright, punchy flavor that cuts right through the richness of the feta.
-Let's get cooking!
+The dressing couldn't be simpler — olive oil, fresh lemon juice, a splash of red wine vinegar, dried oregano.
+That double hit of acid from the lemon and vinegar is what gives it that bright, punchy kick that cuts right through the richness of the feta.
+Grab your cutting board.

 Extreme close-up macro shot of the finished Greek cucumber salad being tossed in a large glass bowl with wooden salad servers, showing glistening cucumber rounds with visible seeds, bright red tomato

-One trick that makes a real difference: salt your cucumber slices and let them drain for about 10 minutes before assembling.
-It pulls out the excess water so your dressing actually sticks instead of pooling at the bottom of the bowl.
-Small step, big payoff.
+One small trick that makes a real difference: salt your cucumber slices and let them sit in a colander for about 10 minutes before you toss everything together.
+Pulls out the extra water so the dressing clings to each piece instead of turning into a puddle at the bottom.
+Tiny step, huge payoff.

 Side-angle shot of the completed Greek cucumber salad served in a rustic white ceramic bowl on a light wooden table, with a silver serving spoon resting in the salad, a wedge of feta and whole olives